-He was a board member and president (2010) of the India Association of Minnesota, and is current chair of the City of Eden Prairie Human Rights and Diversity Commission.
+He currently serves on the Eden Prairie City Council.
+Previously, he was a board member and president (2010) of the India Association of Minnesota, chair of the City of Eden Prairie Human Rights and Diversity Commission, and chair of the Foundation’s board of directors.
 PG has also served as a board member of TPT Television and the Minnesota High Tech Association.

 He resides in Eden Prairie.